danielabar/user-resource-rails-pluralsight/README.md

 ![companies index view](doc-images/companies-index-view.png "companies index view")

-Use Rails console to add a few prices for Tesla:
+Use Rails console to add a few prices for Tesla.
+Notice use of `create` method to both create a new model instance *and* save it to the database in one line:

 ```ruby
 c = Company.find_by(name: "Tesla")